olwend/CV/README.md

 ## SKILLS - ADD MATRIX

-#### TESTING - SUMMARISE DIFFERENT ROLES / KEY EXAMPLES
+#### TESTING - SUMMARISE DIFFERENT ROLES / KEY EXAMPLES / WHAT I LEARNT IN DIFFT ROLES - CHOICE RE.
+STEP DOWN
-- I rose through test ranks, increasing my technical test skills and refining management skills in my role as QUALITY MANAGER FOR TREASURY AND POST TRADE at REUTERS PLC.
+- I rose through test ranks, increasing my technical test skills and refining management skills as QUALITY MANAGER FOR TREASURY AND POST TRADE at REUTERS PLC.
 In this role I managed 4 Test Team Leads, taking overall responsibility for a large test team, across 8 workstreams, ensuring product deliverables were timely and to rigorous enterprise standards.
 - My team met group automation targets every year, I worked with auto testers to implement a flexible, repeatable data driven framework.
 With atechnical team in Beijing, my area achieved 30% automation of new functions & 70% on regression in 6 months.
 - Working to tight client UAT schedules I ran integration test phases, where investment bank trading engines could trial new algorithms against production like trading data.
 Key to this was liaison with client and TR architects, product delivery managers and technical operations staff.
 We agreed realistic commitments and met the SLA to clients such as UBS, Deutsche Bank, BONY, BofAmerica and Handelsbanken.

-#### CLARIFICATION OF USER REQUIREMENTS
+- Ultimately after being a manager through several rounds of redundancy, I decided VR was attractive and pursued hands on testing roles.

+BREAKDOWN TAKEAWAYS FROM LAST 5 YEARS -> GENERATED THIRST FOR TECHNICAL SKILLSET DO THINGS MORE EFFICIENTLY/ THOROUGHLY WITH AUTOMATION.

 #### INDUSTRY SECTOR KNOWLEDGE
 Consumer credit and finance, FX and Trade reconciliation services, Energy, Digital marketing (price comparison website), airline industry.